 Estate Administration as the First Protective Measure

-Estate Bankruptcy as a Last Resort
+Estate Insolvency as a Last Resort

 The Verbraucherzentrale comprehensively explains what to consider when renouncing an inheritance.